-- 26 HTDMA data of aerosol particles measured at the Puy de Dôme research station (France, - 27 45°46'N, 2°57'E, 1465 m a.s.l.) were evaluated over the time period September 2008 to - 28 December 2012.
-The aim was to investigate the influence of year-to-year and seasonal - 29 variability, diurnal cycles, and air mass types on particle hygroscopicity and to use this data to
+1465 m a.s.l.) were evaluated over the time period September 2008 to December 2012.
+The aim was to investigate the influence of year-to-year and seasonal variability, diurnal cycles, and air mass types on particle hygroscopicity and to use these data to develop a parameterization that can be applied to take into account the water uptake of particles in the calculation of the condensational sink or optical properties of aerosols at Puy de Dôme in particular, and in western continental Europe in general.

-- develop a parameterization that can be applied to take into account the water uptake of - 2 particles in the calculation of the condensational sink or optical properties of aerosols at puy - 3 de Dome in particular, and in western continental Europe in general. - 4 Results show that particle hygroscopicity increases with particle size and depends both on air - 5 mass type and on season.
-Average GF values are lowest in winter (1.21±0.13, 1.23±0.18 and - 6 1.38±0.25 for 25, 50 and 165 nm particles, respectively) and highest in autumn (1.27±0.11, - 7 1.32 ± 0.12 and 1.49 ± 0.15 for 25, 50 and 165 nm particles, respectively).
-Moreover, particles - 8 are generally more hygroscopic at night time than during the day.
-The seasonal and diurnal - 9 variations are likely linked to the seasonal and diurnal variation of the vertical transport of the - 10 PBL layer to the site.
-The hygroscopic variability as a function of air mass origin is not - obvious, although particles originating from the oceanic, modified oceanic, and continental - sectors tend to be more hygroscopic than those measured in African and local air.
-The high - 13 hygroscopicity of oceanic and modified oceanic aerosol can be explained by larger - proportions of inorganic aerosol and sea salts. - 15 The GF-PDFs of particles measured at the pdD often display two and sometimes three modes - simultaneously, indicating a high degree of external mixing at the site.
-Growth spectra are - therefore divided into three different hygroscopic modes, two of which are found in majority. - Depending on particle size, a less hygroscopic mode (GF < 1.3) or a hygroscopic mode (GF - 19 1.3-1.7) dominates the aerosol, while a more hygroscopic mode (GF > 1.7) is normally only - 20 present at lower number fractions.
-The degree of external mixing, i.e. the percentage of - 21 HTDMA scans that display two or more modes at the same time, increases with particle size - 22 (average yearly values of about 20, 28 and 45% for 25, 50 and 165 nm particles, respectively) - and is higher in the cold seasons than in the warm seasons.
-This is likely a result of higher - 24 number concentrations of combustion aerosols emitted from heating devices in the PBL in - 25 winter and autumn.
-The degree of external mixing is less sensitive to air mass type than to - season.
-Ultimately, parameterizations of hygroscopic growth factors and kappa values are - 27 calculated for given seasons and air mass types.
-These parameterizations and kappa values are - 28 needed for future calculations of wet aerosol size distributions, which are more useful than - 29 dry aerosol size distributions and essential for comparisons of in-situ to remote sensing data.
+Results show that particle hygroscopicity increases with particle size and depends both on air mass type and on season.
+Average GF values are lowest in winter (1.21 \pm 0.13, 1.23 \pm 0.18 and 1.38 \pm 0.25 for 25, 50 and 165 nm particles, respectively) and highest in autumn (1.27 \pm 0.11, 1.32 \pm 0.12 and 1.49 \pm 0.15 for 25, 50 and 165 nm particles, respectively).
+Moreover, particles are generally more hygroscopic at night-time than during the day.
+The seasonal and diurnal variations are likely linked to the seasonal and diurnal variation of the vertical transport of the PBL layer to the site.
+The hygroscopic variability as a function of air mass origin is not obvious, although particles originating from the oceanic, modified oceanic and continental sectors tend to be more hygroscopic than those measured in African and local air.
+The high hygroscopicity of oceanic and modified oceanic aerosol can be explained by larger proportions of inorganic aerosol and sea salts.

+The GF-PDFs of particles measured at the pdD often display two and sometimes three modes simultaneously, indicating a high degree of external mixing at the site.
+Growth spectra are therefore divided into three different hygroscopic modes, two of which are found in the majority.
+Depending on particle size, a less-hygroscopic mode (GF < 1.3) or a hygroscopic mode (GF 1.3-1.7) dominates the aerosol, while a more-hygroscopic mode (GF > 1.7) is normally only present